acheong08/ChatGPT/docs/README.md

 ### Authentication method: (Choose 1)
 #### - Email/Password
-Not supported for Google/Microsoft accounts
+> *Currently broken for free users.
+Do `export PUID="..."` if you have a plus account.
+The PUID is a cookie named `_puid`* Not supported for Google/Microsoft accounts.
 ```json
 {
   "email": "email",